d4l3k/WebSync/README.md

 Docker Production
 ----
 The easiest way to run WebSync (and most secure) is in [Docker](http://www.docker.io/).
 The first step is to install that by following the instructions on Docker's site.
+I've had issues with the Ubuntu Docker image on Digital Ocean (for some reason you couldn't access /src), butall of my manual installs on Arch Linux have worked just fine.
+The Docker image on Digital Ocean is out of date.

 Second, modify `WebSync/config/personal-docker/config.json` with the production database information.
 The WebSync container does not include any databases.
 You need to configure Redis and PostgreSQL seperately.

-Then you need to build the docker container with your changes:
+Then you need to build the docker container with your changes.
+There are a few helper scripts in the `personal-docker` folder.
+To pull the `d4l3k/WebSync:latest` image and build your configuration:
 ```
-sudo docker build -t websyncpersonal .
+sudo ./build.sh
 ```
 You can then launch WebSync by running:
 ```
-sudo docker run -i -p 4567:4567 -p 4568:4568 -t websyncpersonal websync-start
+sudo ./run.sh websync-start
 ```
 Or, enter an interactive shell by running:
 ```
-sudo docker run -i -p 4567:4567 -p 4568:4568 -t websyncpersonal /bin/bash
+sudo ./run.sh bash
 ```

-The `-p 4567:4567 -p 4568:4568` is the mapping between the containers ports and the servers external ports.

 Normal Production
 ----